Miles M.35 Libellula: Design and development

 Carrier aircraft are at a disadvantage compared to land-based equivalents because they require wing-folding systems increasing the aircraft's weight at the expense of payload.
-Adaptions of single-engined tail-dragger land-based aircraft typically had poor visibility during landing.
+Adaptations of single-engined tail-dragger land-based aircraft typically had poor visibility during landing.

 1941, Miles became aware of the high accident rates for carrier landings.
 They began private venture work on unorthodox configurations potentially solving the visibility problem and the complications of folding wings required for storage of ship-borne aircraft.

 While contemplating these problems, George Herbert Miles visited the Aeroplane and Armament Experimental Establishment at RAF Boscombe Down.
 He saw the Westland-Delanne tandem wing Lysander, with a second wing with tip rudders in place of the conventional vertical stabilizer and tailplane arrangement (The wing was added to carry a heavy four-gun turret for ground attack).
 Miles realized a tandem-wing fighter could be built to fit onto carrier elevators without folding.
 In addition, the pilot could be seated in the nose for an excellent view during landings.
 To Miles, the tandem wing configuration appeared to be the answer... provided it was "aerodynamically feasible".

 Advantages of a tandem-winged carrier fighter include: small size, manoeuvrability, excellent visibility, reduced weight, and reduced drag.

 Avoiding the bureaucratic process of submitting an unorthodox design for official consideration, Miles built and flew a mock-up.
 Miles tasked Ray Bournon with designing a small single-engined single-seat aircraft, the Miles M.35.
 Without the interference of bureaucrats, design and construction was completed in six weeks.
 The result was a small wooden aircraft with a high-set front wing and low-set rear wing, fixed tricycle undercarriage, and pusher propeller, with the engine in the rear of the fuselage, and the pilot sitting in the front of the fuselage.

 The front wing was moderately-tapered with a straight leading-edge, while the rear wing was in three parts: an unswept center section to clear the propeller and supporting the main undercarriage legs, plus outer sections from about ¼ span swept back at approximately 30°, supporting large end-plate fins at the tips.
 The fuselage connected all the components, and carried the engine, fuel, cockpit, and nose undercarriage.